 If there are community members and other stakeholders whose perspectives you think would be valuable to include, please let us know.

-What is being done with the survey results?
+What was done with the survey results?

 After the surveys were completed, our TRANS-ARC Steering Committee reviewed the questions and found common themes and topics.

 During the Summit we reviewed the survey results in small discussion groups and created a list of research questions that are meaningful to the community.

 We are now sharing the results of this meeting (the research topic list and collaboration strategies) widely with the trans/non-binary community, researchers, research funders, and the public.